Yelp/mrjob/docs/guides/quickstart.rst

 Configuration
 -------------

-mrjob has a cornucopia of configuration options.
+mrjob has an overflowing cornucopia of configuration options.
 You'll want to specify some on the command line, some in a config file.

 You can put a config file at ``/etc/mrjob.conf``, ``~/.mrjob.conf``, or ``./mrjob.conf`` for mrjob to find it without passing it via ``--conf-path``.